teambit/docs/docs/getting-started/introduction.md

 **Bit modularizes the development of modern web applications**.

-With Bit many teams can work together on a large web app, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
-Each team autonomously develops their [scope](https://harmony-docs.bit.dev/docs/scope/overview) of components required to deliver service including UI, backend, modules and anything else, and makes it available for others to consume and use.
-Each component is independently developed, built, and tested in isolation so it can be quickly introduced into new contexts.
+With Bit many teams can work together on a large web app, while each team autonomously develops a different a scope of components to build features like “Billing”, “Users”, or even “Marketing”.
+Each [scope](https://harmony-docs.bit.dev/docs/scope/overview) can contain all components required to deliver a service including UI elements, data-connected components, Hooks, backend modules, and anything else.
+Each team exposes components in its scope to be used by other teams and features.
+Each component is independently developed, built, tested, and run in isolation so it can be quickly introduced into new contexts.

 All teams continuously integrate components in build-time and release fast automated updates to each other.
-Through the cloud, collaboration and integration are efficiently scaled to many teams building many web projects together.
+Through the cloud, collaboration and integration are smoothly scaled to many teams building many modular web projects together.

 Web application development becomes **faster**, more **scalable** and well **standardized**.
 Application users enjoy new features more frequently released, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.